damienslater/bashassistant/README.md

 # bashassistant
 CLI ChatGPT in your linux terminal.
-Written in bash
+Written in bash, using curl.